 The electric Q's take longer to heat up although they will get quite hot.
 But once you open them up, they shed heat quick and take a long time to heat back up.

-$50 is a good deal if the grill is in good shape.
+That is not a bad one.
+Looks like the burner is in good shape.